nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 And in that rebellion, he and his, two generals were slain.
 What were the generals' names again?
 Sirith the Shadowed and, Maldran the Deceiver.
 Oh.
 Since that day, the, there were two orders of knights that were created, from the ashes of what was once the golden age of the blessed realm.

-They were the sentinels of equilibrium and the order of the dawn guard.
-Both of those knightly orders were, created specifically to find and destroy any member any La Palu that may exist, within the blessed realm and beyond it.
+They were the sentinels of equilibrium and the order of the Dawnguard.
+Both of those knightly orders were, created specifically to find and destroy any member any La Pelu that may exist, within the blessed realm and beyond it.
 They had too much power, to be able to manipulate the blessed realm the way that they did and that power could not go unchecked.
 But Vorath, the betrayer specifically, he is a he is a tale of, tale of warning to those who wish to achieve their own ends by any means necessary.
 He was doing what he felt was right, what was good, and he did not care about the ramifications of how he did that.

 And in so doing, he invoked Erebos, the dark deity, and channeled his energy rather than the light of Raythellian.
 What became of him?
 He died thousand years ago.
 What, what was it we we saw that spoke of him?
 I don't remember.